 “It grew quickly and became larger than anyone had expected.
 It started with the Masterworks Series.
 Then there was a point where the number of donors exceeded the number of musicians.
 Within a few years, we added the Fusion and Baroque Series as more people wanted to be involved.”

 “There are still plenty of Musical Chair openings for the upcoming season!
 The most efficient way to get into the program would be to give Anne a call.”

-For more information on Musical Chairs contact Elizabeth Smith, Director of Development.
+For more information on Musical Chairs contact Jordan Fisher, Associate Director of Development.